-Pomodoro technique helps improve productivity by improving focus on the task at hand.
-As each of the sessions is planned, the individual, implementing the technique, is sure about the upcoming break.
-This makes him or her focus on the task as he or she is aware that a break is approaching.
+The Pomodoro technique helps improve productivity by improving focus on the task at hand.
+The fixed intervals of the sessions assures the worker of the upcoming break.
+This results in increased focus on the task.
 Planned breaks improve self-discipline and make an individual concentrate on the given task.

-As the technique requires individuals to keep all the distractions including smart phones away from the work desk, it ensures maximum productivity.
-Smart phones, phone calls, and other interruptions are to be kept away during Pomodoro sessions.
-This makes it sure that an individual is focused completely on work while working.
+As the technique requires individuals to keep all the distractions including smart phones off or away from the work desk, it ensures maximum productivity.
+Minimize interruptions from calls, texts, and other notifications by turning devices off or setting them on silent mode during a pomodoro session.

-The popularity of Pomodoro technique is only going to increase with employers seeking to maximize productivity and employees also embracing it to achieve their long-term career goals through focused work sessions.
-Although there are a number of apps on the Apple and Google Play Store which are available to make the application of Pomodoro technique easier, the traditional technique emphasizes on using a mechanical timer, paper, and pencil.
+The popularity of the Pomodoro Technique will increase as more employers seek to maximize productivity and employees embrace it to achieve career goals through focused work sessions.
+Although iOS and Android apps are available to apply the Pomodoro Technique digitally, it only requires a mechanical timer, paper, and pencil.

 The winding of the timer to start the task and its ticking manifest the worker’s determination to start and complete the task, while the ringing indicates a break.
 These physical signs become associated with the focus and flow gained by the worker.

 Ready to try the Pomodoro Technique to improve your productivity?

 Adopting any new work technique takes planning and practice.
 The Pomodoro Technique is a way to help a worker deliver short, regular, and consistent bursts of work.
 The process also includes planning, time management, and tracking, which are elements of productivity.